-I have also seen a watch marked Birch & Gaydon Land & Water in an 18 carat swing ring case manufactured by Dennison.
-However, I am not sure that the dates and numbers hang together.
+I have seen a watch marked Birch & Gaydon Land & Water with a Zenith movement in an 18 carat swing ring case manufactured by Dennison.
 The case has Birmingham Assay Office hallmarks for 1934/35, whereas the movement serial number dates its manufacture to 1938, and an inscription on the back is dated September 1939.

 Back to the top of the page.